Magnus Magnusson (1972-97 and Mastermind Celebrity Special: 2002)

 One venue that provided some very interesting scenery was the National Motor Museum in Beaulieu, Hampshire, which played host to the show in 1983: it was certainly refreshingly different to see the contenders competing amid a collection of vintage vehicles.
 The same museum reappeared 21 years later on the first 'Junior Mastermind' Grand Final - not as a venue for the programme, but as the place where the eventual winner, Daniel Parker, had gone to research his chosen subject.
 That subject was 'James Bond Villains', although one would suspect that the museum was actually a more obvious research-venue for his previous subject, namely 'The Volkswagen Beetle'.
 (Not that it ultimately mattered in any case: he won the series in considerable style).

-Though the regular series is produced in Manchester, the celebrity version was made for many years at BBC TV Centre in London.
+Though the regular series was produced in Manchester, the celebrity version was made for many years at BBC TV Centre in London.
 It only moved north in 2011, when the Salford complex opened.

 In the Magnus Magnusson years, the questions and responses were carefully measured to give an optimum 20 questions per two-minute round.
 Each contestant's general knowledge round included one question about their home region, history, geography, literature, and science.
 According to question setter Janet Barker in a Radio Times article in 2010, modern general knowledge rounds take the individual contenders' backgrounds into account: "if someone’s got a career in science they might have a slightly harder one [on science] in their general knowledge than someone who was a musician."